-As of December 31, 2014, Warren County employed approximately 1,148 full-time and part-time employees in various job classifications.
-The 2014 annual gross payroll was \$59,914,593.
+As of December 31, 2015, The County employed approximately 1,158 full-time and part-time employees in various job classifications.
+The 2015 annual gross payroll was \$61,058,296.

-Under the Collective Bargaining Law, public employees of the State and many local subdivisions (including the County) have the right to organize, bargain collectively and have union representation.
+Under Chapter 4117 of the Ohio Revised Code (the "Collective Bargaining Act"), public employees of the State and many local subdivisions (including the County) have the right to organize, bargain collectively and have union representation.
 The employer must recognize and grant exclusive representation rights to an organization approved by the State Employment Relations Board ("SERB").
 SERB approval may be granted either after fulfillment of the requirements listed in its regulations or by majority approval of the employees at a SERB supervised election.
 The employer has the right to insist on an election.
-Any agreements under the Collective Bargaining Law must be in writing, must specify a grievance procedure and cannot exceed three years in duration.
+Any agreements under the Collective Bargaining Act must be in writing, must specify a grievance procedure and cannot exceed three years in duration.

-The Collective Bargaining Law designates those actions which constitute unfair labor practices and prescribes procedures for their remedy.
+The Collective Bargaining Act designates those actions which constitute unfair labor practices and prescribes procedures for their remedy.
 It also sets forth dispute resolution procedures for contract negotiation, including arbitration or other mutually agreeable methods.
 If an impasse persists after conciliation procedures, then police, fire, correctional officers, and other public safety employees must take the dispute to binding arbitration and do not have the right to strike.
 All other employees have the right to strike after 10 days written notice.